HITECHCRIME/HC_SG52_The_Fourth_Industrial_Revolution/README.md

 xxx

 [HOOK]
-take for instance evolving human factor not only the passive functions never disconnected, part of your presence, 5G network systems spreading nanosensor data, synthetic aura, global brain from mobile synthetic voices, silent at first then spreading and self updating thought algorithm, true symbiorelation tattoo swiped - autonomous authentication (AI symbiote) lose yourself in the merge, lose yourself in the merge, lose yourself in the emerging picture be impatient be impatient, just another texture, maze of your own making
+take for instance evolving human factor not only the passive functions never disconnected, part of your presence
+5G network systems spreading
+nanosensor data, synthetic aura global brain from mobile synthetic voices, silent at first then spreading and self updating thought algorithm, true symbiorelation tattoo swiped - autonomous authentication (AI symbiote) lose yourself in the merge lose yourself in the merge lose yourself in the emerging picture be impatient be impatient, just another texture maze of your own making

 [VERSE 1]
 pixel structures on a grid so dark